Matt4llan/Ansible-Basic-Playbook/README.md

 ## What is Ansible

-Docker is an open-source platform that automates the deployment, scaling, and management of applications inside containers.
-Containers are lightweight, portable, and self-sufficient units that encapsulate the application code, runtime, system tools, libraries, and settings required to run the application.
-Docker provides a standardized way to package and distribute applications, allowing developers to build, ship, and run their applications seamlessly across different environments, from development to production.
-With Docker, developers can create isolated environments for their applications, ensuring consistency and reliability across various infrastructure platforms, whether it's on-premises, in the cloud, or hybrid environments.
+Ansible is an open-source automation tool designed for IT tasks such as configuration management, application deployment, orchestration, and provisioning.
+It enables IT administrators and DevOps teams to automate repetitive tasks, ensuring consistency and efficiency across systems.

 ## Step 1 - Check Ansible version